Thinking of upgrading to the Fanatec CSL Elite wheelbase?

-What does upgrading to a Fanatec Wheelbase feel like?
+What does upgrading to a Fanatec CSL Elite Wheelbase feel like?

 When I upgraded for the first time myself, I was immediately blown away not just by the strength of the force feedback in my Fanatec CSL Elite, but also I was able to gather a genuine understanding of what the car was doing, the overall grip level on the track and the track details such as riding the kerbs and rumble strips.

-Driving the car is easier.
+With the Fanatec, the car is easier to drive.
 Making oversteer corrections became far easier because I felt like I had better warning of what the rear of the car was doing in corners – when you’re in a slide, the opposing rotation in the wheel is clear and strong.
 It’s something you fight, physically, to save the car – just like you would in a real situation.
 It’s more addictive and quite simply, more fun!

 The Fanatec equipment feels heavy, the metallic casing and build quality make the gear feel much more serious than just a games controller.